 Tenderly past the Craigorns we went.
 Drinking whisky on that bartender’s hometown too, meeting Nessie in a gift shop while gazing at the elusive Loch Ness.
 I feared the ice on the road would made us tell a different story, but — alas! — the Isle of Skye, Glencoe, Loch Lomond, Glasgow, Stirling and Edinburgh soon followed, amidst a thousand little discoveries and an impromptu reunion with some dear friends from the Camino.

 A full year passed.

 Now, my cousin was over a thousand kilometers away.
 There was tea beside me, at the room 802 of a swiss hotel.

 My nose was bleeding and I didn’t know why.
-Apart from bleeding noses, I know travelling helps you work on yourself, alone most of all.
+Apart from bleeding noses, I know traveling alone helps you work on yourself.
 I believe we carry something of every city we’ve been sad in, and consequently, I have something of Zurich too.
 Travelling, sometimes, means feeling sad elsewhere.
 I was sad elsewhere.

 And there she had been, two hours before, my delightful Tinder match struggling with the thinnest of margherita pizzas, as I longed for the moment I could put away all that pasta.
 We laughed at Asterix’s depiction of the swiss, and that roman’s strange desire to be whipped for letting his piece of bread fall on the fondue.